 4.

-The guest editors should also take responsibility for the initial peer review process of the extended essays or articles and revising the texts with a focus on the originality of the research and the quality, clarity, and concision of text, which must be written in the English language (American or British) and follow the Art Style Magazine’s Author Guidelines, The Chicago Manual of Style, the Art Style Magazine’s Peer-Review Process, Authorship and Contributorship, and the COPE Ethical Guidelines for Peer Reviewers.
+The Art Style Magazine‘s editorial production takes responsibility for the peer review process of the extended essays or articles and revising the texts with a focus on the originality of the research and the quality, clarity, and concision of text, which must be written in the English language (American or British) and follow the Art Style Magazine’s Author Guidelines, The Chicago Manual of Style, the Art Style Magazine’s Peer-Review Process, Authorship and Contributorship, and the COPE Ethical Guidelines for Peer Reviewers.
 To maintain the double-blind review process, authors should not know who their proposed reviewers are and vice versa.
-The guest editors should use the Art Style Magazine’s peer review form.
-They must also be responsible for checking the quality and viability of the images, ensuring the presence of a Creative Commons Attribution License (CC BY-NC-SA 4.0) as per the magazine author guidelines.
-Upon completing this step, the final peer-reviewed and revised extended essays and articles are checked by the Art Style Magazine’s Editorial Production team to ensure that the special issue meets the magazine guidelines and academic standards.
+The reviewers should use the Art Style Magazine’s peer review form.
+The editorial production must also be responsible for checking the quality and viability of the images, ensuring the presence of a Creative Commons Attribution License (CC BY-NC-SA 4.0) as per the magazine author guidelines.
+Upon completing this step, the final peer-reviewed and revised extended essays and articles are checked by the Art Style Magazine’s editor-in-chief to ensure that the special issue meets the magazine guidelines and academic standards.

 5.

 Throughout the process, guest editors can consult all the necessary reference materials through the Art Style Magazine’s website and contact our editorial production.
-The Art Style Magazine editor-in-chief will coordinate the special edition from this stage on (see Peer-Review Process, Authorship and Contributorship, Editorial Policies, Research Publishing Ethics and Terms & Conditions).
-The goal is to promote teamwork, allowing everyone involved in the process to benefit from their colleagues’ expertise and skills following this Special Issues & Guest Editors’ Guidelines.
-The reasons why the editor-in-chief may decide not to publish the special issue may include any of the following: the editor fails to deliver any item mentioned by the due date or does not follow this guideline and the magazine’s standards.
-However, authors with their articles approved are invited to publish in a current magazine issue (multi-themed edition).
+The Art Style Magazine editor-in-chief will coordinate the special edition from this stage (see Peer-Review Process, Authorship and Contributorship, Editorial Policies, Research Publishing Ethics and Terms & Conditions).
+The goal is to promote teamwork, allowing everyone involved to benefit from their colleagues’ expertise and skills following this Special Issues & Guest Editors’ Guidelines.
+The reasons why the editor-in-chief may decide not to publish the special issue may include the following: the guest editor fails to deliver any item mentioned by the due date or does not follow this guideline and the magazine’s standards.
+However, authors who have approved their articles are invited to publish in a current magazine issue (multi-themed edition).

 Note: